 Due to the current rise in social media and other image-based applications, the taking and viewing of these images have sadly become easier and more accessible to those looking.
 Child pornography cases are handled with great care due to the intensity and the emotions of both the accused and the victims.
 All captured within the image of the child can become a victim or face charges themselves.
 Just as the act of engaging in sexual relations with a child is a 2nd-degree felony, simply promoting this action is a 2nd-degree felony.

 - A first-time offender found guilty of transmitting child pornography in the state or out of state faces hefty fines and a state minimum of 5 years to a maximum of 20 years in prison.

 - A first-time offender found guilty of producing any child pornography face hefty fines and a minimum of 15 years to a maximum of 30 years in prison.

 Offenders will face harsher sentences if the images are violent, the victim is sexually abused, or the perpetrator was previously found guilty of sexual exploitation.
 In this case, a life sentence is possible and even likely.
 Also, in many of these cases, the perpetrator will have to register as a sex offender.

-Roger Futerman & Associates specializes in child pornography among many other criminal matters.
-Expert lawyer servicing the areas of Clearwater, Saint Petersburg and Tampa (Florida), they have a proven and extended experience on this kind of cases.
-They had handled more than 15,000 cases and have more than 20 years on the field representing clients dealing with these sort of issues, helping them as well as fighting their case.
-Contact us for a free consultation either via email or our phone number (727) 344-5511.
+Roger Futerman and Associates Specializes in child pornography, among other criminal matters.
+Expert lawyers servicing Clearwater, Saint Petersburg, and Tampa, Florida, have proven and extended experience in these cases.
+They handled more than 15,000 cases and have more than 20 years of experience representing clients with these issues, helping them as well as fighting their case.
+Contact us for a free consultation via email or phone number (727) 344-5511.